 He also recorded a solo single, Please Mr. Welch penned many chart-topping songs for Cliff and The Shadows.
 Among the tunes/songs Welch wrote or co-wrote are the Shadows’ Foot Tapper and The Rise and Fall of Flingle Bunt, Marvin Welch & Farrars Faithful’s Faithful and My Home Town, and Cliff Richard’s Please Don’t Tease, In the Country, Summer Holiday, I Love You, and I Could Easily Fall (in Love with You).

 He served as musical consultant for Buddy – The Buddy Holly Story, a West End production.
 In 1998, he created Bruce Welch’s Shadows, which included former Shadows Alan Jones and Cliff Hall and drummer Bob Watkins and lead guitarist Phil Kelly.
 At Shadowmania 2011, he featured himself with The Rapiers, Phil Kelly, Alan Jones, Cliff Hall, and Daniel Martin in a Tribute To Jet Harris.
 Due to an illness, Phil Kelly was unable to attend Shadowmania 2012 and was replaced by Daniel Martin.

 Bruce is one of the wealthiest guitarists in the world, and he is also one of the most popular guitarists.
-According to our research, which included information from Wikipedia, Forbes, and Business Insider, Bruce Welch has a net worth of roughly $1.5 million.
+According to our research, which included information from Wikipedia, Forbes, and Business Insider, Bruce Welch has a net worth of roughly $1.5 million in 2022.